CloudLabsAI-Azure/hack-in-a-day-challenges/financial-insight&risk-advisor-agent/challenge-2.md

 ## Steps to Complete

-1. From the Copilot Studio home screen, open the **HR Interview Copilot** created previously.
+1. From the Copilot Studio home screen, open the **agent** created previously.

 1. In top navigation bar, select **Knowledge**.